Samir Handanović: 2015–2017: Champions League pursuits

-2016–17 season

 Handanović started his fifth Inter Milan season on 21 August in the 2–0 away lose to Chievo.
 He made his 150th Serie A appearance for Inter on 25 September in the 1–1 home draw against Bologna.
 On 2 October, during the 2–1 defeat at Roma, Handanović made several saves, including one against Edin Džeko in the 86th minute which was hailed as the "save of the year" by the media.
 He captained Inter for the first time on 19 February of the following year in his 193rd appearance, taking the armband following Rodrigo Palacio's substitution and keeping a clean sheet in the 1–0 win over Bologna at Stadio Renato Dall'Ara.

-2017–18 season
+2017–2020: Return to the Champions League and captain's armband

 On 1 December 2017, Handanović signed a new contract until June 2021.
 Eight days later, he was named Man of the Match after an impressive performance at Juventus, helping Inter to earn a goalless draw and to keep them undefeated after 16 Serie A weeks.
 He played his 200th Serie A match for Inter on 30 December in the goalless draw against Lazio which ended the first part of the season.
-Handanović's 400th overall Serie A match came on 17 April 2018, keeping a clean-sheet, his 7th in last 8 matches, in the 4–0 home win versus Cagliari in round 33.
+Handanović's 400th overall Serie A match came on 17 April 2018, keeping a clean-sheet, his 7th in last eight matches, in the 4–0 home win versus Cagliari in round 33.
 He finished 2017–18 season by being ever-present in league, playing in every minute as Inter finished fourth, meaning they will play in Champions League for the first time in six years.
 With 17 clean-sheets, Handanović was ranked second along with Roma's Alisson in the clean-sheets list, equaling his personal best set in 2011–12 season.
 He conceded only 30 goals, his lowest tally since debuting in Serie A (including seasons where he has played 30 or more games).